Differentially Private False Discovery Rate Control: The PrivateBHq Procedure

 \end{example}

+We remark that $(\eta,\nu)$-sensitivity is a worst-case guarantee on the sensitivity of a $p$-value function.
+Only the interpretation of the $p$-value requires the i.i.d.\,assumption.
+Regarding the above-mentioned two examples, the asymptotic expressions of the privacy parameter $\eta$ can be easily made precise.

 As seen in both examples, the parameter $\eta$ vanishes roughly at the rate $O(n^{-1/2})$, implying that less noise is required for privacy protection as the sample size becomes larger.
 This appealing feature is impossible without the restriction $p \ge \nu$ for some appropriate choice of $\nu$.
 Specifically, in the absence of this constraint, or equivalently by setting $\nu = 0$, we shall have $\eta= n+1$ in the first example and $\eta = \infty$ in the second, requiring a vast or even an infinite amount of multiplicative noise for preserving privacy.
 This would completely dilute any signal of interest.
 To be complete, we note that not all $p$-value computations necessarily lead to vanishing $\eta$ and $\nu$ as $n \goto \infty$.
-An example from \cite{uhlerop2013privacy} is elaborated in detail in the appendix.
+An example from \cite{uhlerop2013privacy,yu2014scalable} considers a privacy-preserving release of $\chi^2$-statistics computed from allelic contingency tables.
+For the sake of simplicity, here we consider $2 \times 2$ contingency tables with $n/2$ cases and $n/2$ controls:

+In the case of a fixed $a > 5$, one can show that the two $p$-values computed from the two tables neither differ by a negligible factor nor both tend to zero as $n \goto \infty$.
+This fact is elaborated in detail in the appendix.